Chris Malachowsky

-Chris Malachowsky (born May 2, 1959) is an American electrical engineer, one of the co-founders of computer graphics company Nvidia.
+Chris Malachowsky (born May 2, 1959) is an American electrical engineer and billionaire businessman.
+He is noted for having co-founded computer graphics company Nvidia in 1993, and serves as a senior vice president for engineering and operations.

+Early life

 Raised in the Oakhurst section of Ocean Township, Monmouth County, New Jersey, Malachowsky graduated from Ocean Township High School in 1976.
 He received a B.S. degree in 1983, in electrical engineering from the University of Florida and an M.S. degree in 1986 from Santa Clara University.

-In 2008, he received the Distinguished Alumni Award from Santa Clara University and received Distinguished Alumni Award from University of Florida College of Engineering in 2017.
+Career

 Early in his career, he worked for Hewlett-Packard and Sun Microsystems.
-He co-founded Nvidia in April 1993 with Curtis Priem and Jen-Hsun Huang and is a Senior Vice President for Engineering and Operations.
+While working at Sun Microsystems, he became coworkers with Jensen Huang and Curtis Priem.
+In April 1993, the three would conceive of Nvidia during a meeting at Denny's.
+He went on to become a Senior Vice President for Engineering and Operations at Nvidia.

+Malachowsky Hall

+In November 2023, the Malachowsky Hall for Data Science & Information Technology was officially opened at the University of Florida.
+Malachowsky invested $25 million in the creation of HiPerGator AI, which UF claims to be "the fastest supercomputer owned and operated by a university in the U.S.".

+Honors

+In 2008, he received the Distinguished Alumni Award from Santa Clara University.
+He received the Distinguished Alumni Award from the University of Florida College of Engineering in 2017.
+He was inducted into the Florida Inventors Hall of Fame in 2019.